-- Render a decision on the fitness of food from animal origin for human consumption. - Audit prerequisite and HACCP programmes for establishments that process, store or distribute foods of animal origin. - Evaluate the conditions of establishments and products related to retail trade, prepared meals and catering.
+- Carry out inspection and sampling in food establishments that handle foods of animal origin. - Render a decision on the fitness of food from animal origin for human consumption. - Audit prerequisite and HACCP programmes for establishments that process, store or distribute foods of animal origin. - Evaluate the conditions of establishments and products related to retail trade, prepared meals and catering.